ArtanisAce/100-days-of-code/log.md

 **Thoughts:** After getting the CSS more or less in place (and finishing the curse), gonna work on Redux, usign last fancy stuff

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 29: February 4, 2018

+**Today's Progress**: Continued frontend app 'movie-list'.
+Added react-responsive and code for handling media queries in s-c

+**Thoughts:** Need to keep working on CSS and make a more or less responsive UI for what I've constructed now

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)